tjhickey724/discrete_math/notes/sequences/exponential_sequences.md

 $s = (0,1,3,7,15,31,\ldots)$

+### RecursiveDefinitionSkill
+_be able to calculate sequence from its recursive definition_

 ## The Characteristic Polynomial Method
 For a sequence defined recursively with a recurrence definition of the form
 * $s_n = a_1 s_{n-1} + a_2 s_{n-2} + \ldots + a_k s_{n-k}$